taddison/personal-site/content/blog/2018/04/better-expenses-with-monzo-and-powershell/index.md

 We then iterate over every entry and first of all check to see if there is an image.
 The Monzo format exports the images in an array in the form [ImageUrl,Image2URL].
 We only grab the first image if there is more than one, and save it to disk.

-The images are uploaded to S3 buckets with no extension, so we use the content-type to map to the appropraite extension (e.g. `image/jpeg` -> `.jpg`).
+The images are uploaded to S3 buckets with no extension, so we use the content-type to map to the appropriate extension (e.g. `image/jpeg` -> `.jpg`).
 While testing I've used images hosted in GitHub, which don't return a content-type - as such I've added `.jpg`, which always gets a photo viewer to launch.

 ```powershell
 $hasReceipt = "No"